go-air/gini/README.md

 Often enough Gini (as well as other solvers) will plow through random models in a snap, so we recommend you just try and contact us for this service only if things aren't working out.
-1. Although the above are for fee, support is free.
+1. Although the above are for fee, support is welcome and free.